iTchTheRightSpot/abbey/API.md

 Response:

-- 204 No Content: Updates profile for JWT.
+- 204 No Content: Updates account for JWT.
 - 401 Unauthorized: Missing or invalid JWT.
-- 404 Not Found: Profile not found for associated JWT.
+- 404 Not Found: Account not found for associated JWT.
-- 409 Conflict: If an error occurs updating profile.
+- 409 Conflict: If an error occurs updating account.